United-Codes/cloudofficeprint-python/examples/spacex_example/spacex_example.md

     # template=aop.Resource.from_local_file('./examples/spacex_example/spacex_template.docx'), # For docx
 )
 ```
-We loaded the template from a local file, passed in our data element collection and our server object.
+We loaded the template from a local file and passed in our data element collection and our server object.

 Finally we actually send this printjob to an AOP server and save the response into our output file:
 ```python